How to Store Dried Herbs

 Berries and seeds are the fruits of the herbal plant.
 When they ripen, they turn a vibrant color and soften.
 To speed up drying time, and enhance storage, you need to rub away older flower parts and plant material called calyxes and halve the seeds and berries.
 Calyxes are plant material located between the berry/seed and the stem.

 Buds are flowers of the herbal plant which remain unopened.
-These need to be harvested, dried and stored without any stem.
+These need to be harvested, dried, and stored without any stem.

 The flowering head should be removed from the plant, with less or no stem.
-The ideal time to dry and store the flowers are when they are opening.
+The ideal time to dry and store the flowers is when they are opening.
 Fully open flowers are less potent.
 When they age to the point where petals wither, their potency lessens.
 Washing flowers are only advisable if they are dirty.

 4) Flowering Tops: